raghavanb21/raghavanb21/README.md

 ## 💼 Open to Opportunities

-I'm actively looking for **SDE / AI Engineer / Research Engineer** roles (full-time, starting May 2027 or internships for Summer 2026).
+I'm actively looking for **SDE / AI Engineer** roles (full-time, starting May 2027 or internships for Fall 2026).

 📩 **raghavanb2103@gmail.com** · [LinkedIn](https://linkedin.com/in/raghavanbala/) · [Portfolio](your-portfolio-link)